ashrimal2/msds610/final_presentation/README.md

 <center><img src='images/why.png'></center>

-1. Linear Regression is very versitile and is widly applicational
+1. Linear Regression is very versitile and is widely applicational
-    - Regression analysis allows you to understand the strength of relationships between variables.
+2. Linear Regression is easily understandable and easy to explain
-    - Regression analysis tells you what predictors in a model are statistically significant and which are not.
+    - Its easy to figure out which predictors in the model are significant statistically
-    - Regression analysis can give a confidence interval for each regression coefficient that it estimates.
+    - We can also compute confidence intervals for the estimated parameters
-2. Linear Regression is easily understandable and explain Important factors that I always consider when choosing a model are how *simple* it and how *interpretable* it is.
-Why?
-    - A simpler model means it’s easier to communicate how the model itself works and how to interpret the results of a model.
-3. Linear Regression is very simple to implement but still very powerful
+4. Linear Regression is very simple to implement but still very powerful
 <br><br>
 ## Applications of Linear Regression: